a-ibrkh/cv/cv-akhmadkhuja.md

 # Akhmadkhuja Ibrokhimov

-## Junior Flutter Developer | Tashkent, Uzbekistan
+## Flutter Developer | Tashkent, Uzbekistan
 [Github](https://github.com/a-ibrkh) | [LinkedIn](https://www.linkedin.com/in/akhmadkhuja-ibrokhimov-562554237/) | [Email](axmadxojaibrohimov@gmail.com)

 ## EXPERIENCE

-IT Solutions, January, 2022 – present
+IT Solutions, January 2022 – April 2022

-Flutter Developer
+Mobile Developer(Flutter)

 * Developed Mobile Application for iOS and Android on Flutter cross-platform UI Engine.

 * Wrote high-quality and scalable code using BLoC design pattern.

-* Designed UI and developed Mobile Applications for 1 project.
+* Designed UI and developed Mobile Applications for 1 project and released to Store.

+Udevs, April 2022 - present

+Mobile Developer(Flutter)

+* Developed Mobile Application for iOS, Android and Android TV on Flutter cross-platform UI Engine.

+* Wrote high-quality and scalable code using GetX and BLoC design pattern.

+* Cooperated with backend team to find out better solutions and reach the best performance

+* Developed and released mobile application for iOS and Android.

 ## TECHNICAL SKILLS